Suhanjuneja/Suhan/README.md

 Key Concepts of Virtual Machines:

-Host Machine: The physical computer that provides the resources (CPU, memory, storage, etc.) for the virtual machines.
+**Host Machine:** The physical computer that provides the resources (CPU, memory, storage, etc.) for the virtual machines.
 It runs a hypervisor to manage and allocate resources to VMs.

-Guest Machine: The virtualized environment that runs its own operating system and applications.
+**Guest Machine**: The virtualized environment that runs its own operating system and applications.
 Each VM is a guest machine, isolated from other VMs on the same host.

-Hypervisor (Virtual Machine Monitor): Software that creates and manages virtual machines by abstracting and allocating the host machine’s resources.
+**Hypervisor (Virtual Machine Monitor):** Software that creates and manages virtual machines by abstracting and allocating the host machine’s resources.
 There are two types of hypervisors:

-Type 1 Hypervisor: Runs directly on the host's hardware and is often referred to as a "bare-metal" hypervisor.
+**Type 1 Hypervisor:** Runs directly on the host's hardware and is often referred to as a "bare-metal" hypervisor.
 Examples include VMware ESXi, Microsoft Hyper-V, and Xen.

-Type 2 Hypervisor: Runs on top of a conventional operating system.
+**Type 2 Hypervisor:** Runs on top of a conventional operating system.
 It is also known as a "hosted" hypervisor.
 Examples include VMware Workstation, Oracle VirtualBox, and Parallels Desktop.

-Virtualization: The process of creating virtual versions of physical resources, such as servers, storage devices, and network resources.
+**Virtualization:** The process of creating virtual versions of physical resources, such as servers, storage devices, and network resources.
 Virtualization enables multiple VMs to share the same physical resources efficiently.

-Snapshot: A saved state of a VM at a specific point in time.
+**Snapshot:** A saved state of a VM at a specific point in time.
 Snapshots allow you to revert a VM to a previous state if needed.

-Cloning: Creating an identical copy of a VM.
+**Cloning:** Creating an identical copy of a VM.
 Cloning is useful for deploying multiple instances of the same VM configuration.

-Isolation: Each VM operates independently, with its own operating system and applications.
+**Isolation:** Each VM operates independently, with its own operating system and applications.
 This isolation ensures that issues or failures in one VM do not affect others on the same host.